 Across the ocean, a slow trickle of North Korean refugees reach the US.
 One of them is a 9 year old boy.
 At home, his parents call him Myeongseok.
 At school, he goes by the name Mark.
 Unlike Woncheol, Mark knows everything.

-He knew that in Peru one bush housed more ant species that all of the United Kingdom, and that rain forests about three thousand feet were called cloud forests.
+He knew that in Peru one bush housed more ant species than all of the United Kingdom, and that rain forests above three thousand feet were called cloud forests.
 That dogs had nose prints the way humans had fingerprints, that a violin contained more than seventy pieces of wool, and that ninety-nine percent of what people bought they didn’t use after six months.“At the Edge of the World”

 The only thing Mark can’t figure out is why his father is so sad.

 By and large, Lee is brutal in her depiction of life.
 Her prose is cool and unaffected.
 She must feel no desire to mediate between her words and the reader.

 On occasion, however, Lee launches into a flight of poetic fancy.
 This occurs at the climax of “Drifting House” and again in “The Believer”, a tale about incest and loss of faith.
 As powerful as both stories are, their endings felt like the easy way out.